MINISIPSERVER

 3.1 Customize our own announcement

 You can replace it with your own announcement.
-We have to mention that the audio codec format must be "G.711A, 8000HZ, 7kb/second".
+Please note that the audio codec format must be "G.711A, 8000HZ, 7kb/second" and refer to the online document "How to record my own audio file" for more details.

 3.2 Transfer call